 - Special needs: limited adaptive clothing in mainstream stores; specialized retailers exist online

-- Hand-me-downs from local friends: socially acceptable in Japan; common among foreign expat networks especially
+- Hand-me-downs from local friends: socially acceptable in Japan and common in foreign expat networks living in Fukuoka with kids

 Top kid-shopping malls in Fukuoka